the primitive

 Standard encryption only has one answer.

 deny.sh changes that.
 The same ciphertext decrypts to different content depending on which key you use.
 One key gives the real plaintext.
 Another gives a plausible decoy.
 No forensic tool can tell which is which because mathematically there's nothing to tell.
 Both decryptions are valid.
 The bytes don't betray you.
+This is the primitive the Agents Infrastructure runs on; it also works fine for a single seed phrase in a browser.

 Three steps.
 One ciphertext.
 Two truths.